simonwep/candy/README.md

 2. "What about other platforms?" - _For now Candy should and will only be a downloader for YouTube._
 3. "The number of playlist / channel items is not equal to these on YouTube?!" - _YouTube counts private and removed videos in a playlist as videos of this playlist.
 Candy won't take this into account so it's possible that some videos are missing._
+4. "Some downloads, mostly audio stuff, is especially slow?" - _Since it dosn't make sense to provide high bandwidth for most of YouTube's ressources (Streaming doesn't need that much) it takes longer than other, direct downloads.
+It's not possible to speed it up until YouTube rises his bandwidth._

 ## Screenshots
 ![image](https://user-images.githubusercontent.com/30767528/56439931-1376d380-62e8-11e9-80ce-5ce3754ab10a.png)